 Peers with SCI are an excellent source of ideas and experiences – not everyone will be open to discussing it but it’s something that almost everyone has been thinking about!
 In B.C., contact SCI BC to get involved with peer program activities and events, or contact your local SCI organization.

 Despite changes to your mobility, physically intimacy is still possible.
 Exploring how your body can move and what you might find enjoyable or possible with sex can be both a frustrating and fulfilling process.
-The more you try, the more you know……the more your know the more confident you can become!
+The more you try, the more you know……the more you know, the more confident you can become!

 PleasureAble: Sexual Device Manual for Persons with Disabilities (2010), Krassioukov et al. This booklet was created by rehabilitation, sexual health clinicians and OT students, and contains pictures, descriptions and information on how to find sexual devices that work for a variety of disabilities.
 Available in .PDF format above, or email the SCI-BC Infoline to request a copy.